straysheep-dev/straysheep-dev.github.io/docs/notes/unifi.md

     | Switches | UniFi Devices > [Your Switch] > Settings (Gear) > Debug |
     | APs | UniFi Devices > [Your AP] > Settings (Gear) > Debug |

+!!! tip "Update Cadence"

+    UniFi's updates are very stable.
+That's why enabling aggressive auto-updating is relatively safe with little downside.

+    - Some devices have multiple software stacks (e.g. the OS is separate from the Network or Protect stacks which have their own updates)
+    - Most devices are configured to check once a week for new updates
+    - You can safely change this to daily checks

 ### Gateways

 Gateways can vary in capabilities containing some or all of the following features: